iterative/dvc.org/content/docs/user-guide/data-management/cloud-versioning.md

 Note that when `version_aware` is in use, DVC does not delete current versions or restore noncurrent versions of objects in cloud storage.
-So the current version of an object in cloud storage version of a file in your DVC repository.
+So the current version of an object in cloud storage may not match the version of a file in your DVC repository.

 </admon>